UW-Hydro/bmorph/docs/evaluation.rst

     );

 .. image:: Figures/CDF_Annual.png
-    :alt: Three cumultive percentile plots labeled KIOW, YUMW, and BUM compare probabilities of mean annual flows at each site as described by raw, reference, and scbc_c bias correction.
+    :alt: Three cumulative percentile plots labeled KIOW, YUMW, and BUM compare probabilities of mean annual flows at each site as described by raw, reference, and scbc_c bias correction.

-The above plot is produced from `bmorph.evaluation.plotting.compare_mean_grouped_CPD <https://bmorph.readthedocs.io/en/develop/api.html#bmorph.evaluation.plotting.compare_mean_grouped_CPD>`_ to compare cumulative percentile distributions of mean annual flow at each site for raw, refererence, and bias corrected flows according to `SCBC_C <https://bmorph.readthedocs.io/en/develop/bias_correction.html#spatially-consistent-bias-correction-conditioned-scbc-c>`_.
-This function is also capable of subsetting data by month should you want to compare only Januaray flows for example.
+The above plot is produced from `bmorph.evaluation.plotting.compare_mean_grouped_CPD <https://bmorph.readthedocs.io/en/develop/api.html#bmorph.evaluation.plotting.compare_mean_grouped_CPD>`_ to compare cumulative percentile distributions of mean annual flow at each site for raw, reference, and bias corrected flows according to `SCBC_C <https://bmorph.readthedocs.io/en/develop/bias_correction.html#spatially-consistent-bias-correction-conditioned-scbc-c>`_.
+This function is also capable of subsetting data by month should you want to compare only January flows for example.
 Because ``bmorph`` makes changes based on flow distributions, this plot is the closest to directly analyzing how the different methods correct flows.

 Box & Whisker
 ^^^^^^^^^^^^^